ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 If you have a valid Pay-As-You-Go account and receive this error message, you might not be using the correct IBM Cloud infrastructure (SoftLayer) account credentials to access infrastructure resources.

 {: tsResolve}
-The account admin must set up the infrastructure account credentials properly.
+The account owner must set up the infrastructure account credentials properly.
 The credentials depend on what type of infrastructure account you are using.